 Consultative selling involves helping people select products that best fit their needs and improve their quality of life.
-It’s one of the best ways to grow your business and revenue
+It’s one of the best ways to grow your business and revenue per customer.

 By sharing your product knowledge and insight, customers will gain confidence in you as a provider.
 Happy customers are likely to recommend your business to friends and family, and they may tell their physician how you helped them, leading to a new referral source.

 It costs an estimated four to 10 times more to acquire a new customer than to keep an existing one.
 A current customer is four times more likely to leave for your competitor if there is a service-related issue, rather than a product- or price-related issue.
 This tells us that customers will pay for better products, as long as you can provide the customer service to back up the prices.